MarkYapp/Java-Mastercourse/notes.md

 - Every instance of a class share the same static variables - if changes are made to that variable, all other instances will see that change
 - Instance variables, a.k.a. member variables, represent the state of an instance.
 - Instance variables belong to an instance of a class, and are not shared by instances.
 In other words, each instance has its own value of an instance variable

+### Composition

+- Composition is another form of relationship that models parts of the whole
+- In the example of a Car class that extends Vehicle, that's an "is a" relationship, whereas composition is "has a" relationship